nguyennguyen0110/Blog/README.md

     - page: page want to get, default 0 (ex: 1 to return page 1, 5 to return page 5)
     - size: number of users in a page, default 10

     Response data can be comment found or null, list of comments of empty list.
-Notice that list of comments return is paged.
+Notice that list of comments return is paged and sorted (by post ascending and by create date descending).

         {
             "code": "200",